2007 NBA playoffs: (3) San Antonio Spurs vs. (6) Denver Nuggets

 This was the sixth playoff meeting between these two teams, with the Spurs winning four of the first five meetings.

 The Nuggets duo of Carmelo Anthony and Allen Iverson got Denver off to a fast start, winning Game 1 and taking home-court advantage away from Tim Duncan and the Spurs.
 Despite the early letdown, the Spurs showed their championship mettle and bounced back for a 97–88 win in Game 2.
 In the pivotal Game 3, the Nuggets built an eight-point first-quarter lead before Manu Ginóbili's eight second-quarter points put San Antonio up 43–40 at halftime.
 A back-and-forth contest turned in the final 2:24 of the third quarter: Michael Finley hit two 3-pointers, and Robert Horry later hit a 3 that gave the Spurs a 75–67 lead at the end of the quarter.
 They hung on for a 96–91 win.

 Denver started strong again in Game 4 and led by eight at halftime.
 But San Antonio stormed back after Anthony went to the bench in the third quarter with his fourth foul.
-The Spurs held a one-point lead with 30 seconds left when Horry, playing for his seventh championship ring, hit a 3 from the right corner to help seal a 96–89 win.
+The Spurs held a one-point lead with 30 seconds left when Horry, hit a 3 from the right corner to help seal a 96–89 win.
 The stunned Nuggets did not recover from the Game 4 letdown.
 Finley was the hero in Game 5, hitting a team-playoff-record eight threes for 26 points as San Antonio won 93–78 to end the series, marking the Nuggets' fourth straight season where they lost in the first round in five games.
 This is the second time in three seasons that the Nuggets lost the first-round series to the Spurs, after taking Game 1 in San Antonio (the first also happened in five games).